Clinton N'Jie: Dynamo Moscow

 On 25 July 2019, N'Jie signed a four-year contract with Russian Premier League club Dynamo Moscow.
 He scored his first goal for Dynamo on 27 October 2019, a late winner in a 1–0 victory over PFC CSKA Moscow.
 N'Jie left Dynamo by mutual consent on 5 July 2022.

 Sivasspor

 On 29 July 2022, N'Jie signed with Sivasspor on a two-year contract.

+Rapid București

+On 11 September 2024, N'Jie joined Romanian Liga I club Rapid București on a two-year deal.

 International career

 N'Jie scored 44 minutes into his Cameroon debut against the Democratic Republic of Congo on 6 September 2014, and followed this up four days later by scoring twice in a 4–1 victory over Ivory Coast at the Ahmadou Ahidjo Stadium in Yaoundé, Cameroon.
 He was named in the squad for the 2015 Africa Cup of Nations and played in one group stage match, coming on as a 67th-minute substitute in a 1–0 loss to Ivory Coast.

 He won the 2017 Africa Cup of Nations.
-On Thursday, 3 February 2022, Clinton N'Jie would miss the last penalty against Egypt that would ultimately put Cameroon out of the 2021 Africa Cup of Nations and help Egypt secure a spot in the final against Senegal.
+On 3 February 2022, during the 2021 Africa Cup of Nations, N'Jie missed the last penalty against Egypt.
+As a consequence, Cameroon was disqualified and Egypt secured a spot in the final against Senegal.